+105 West Beauregard

+Corner San Saba and Stucken Streets Open Wednesday: 10 am-2 pm

+More good news for First savers.
+Now you have a choice of Gifts Galore or Green Stamps.

-Main Office 105 West Beauregard San Angelo, Texas 76901 915/655-7191 we want to get to know you better.
+It's yet another way of letting you know we want to get to know you better.
 You can still get those good old Green Stamps when you open or add to an account.

-Now you have a choice of

-It's yet another way of letting you know

-Or you can take your pick of over thirty

-items in two Gifts Galore collections when

-you deposit a minimum of \$1,000 or a
+Or you can take your pick of over thirty items in two Gifts Galore collections when you deposit a minimum of \$1,000 or a minimum of \$5,000.

 We pay the top new interest rates.
-All

-that the law allows.
-And passbook sav-

-ings earn day-to-day interest right up to

-day of withdrawal.
+All that the law allows.
+And passbook savings earn day-to-day interest right up to day of withdrawal.
 Savings in by the 10th earn from the first and your interest is compounded daily.
-Save with us and
+Save with us and choose your gift or green stamps.